This post may contain affiliate links. Please refer to my Disclosure for more information.

 I’ve saved WELL over $40,000 alone just from paying big expenses in full and not paying them on payment plans.

-- Paying for school tuition for year in full
+- Paying for school tuition (for both programs I’ve taken)

 - Business expenses, coaches, programs